animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

-Additionally, {sdg-acronym}'s `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying {data-store-name} or Apache Lucene APIs when they occur.
+Additionally, {sdg-acronym}'s `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying GemFire or Apache Lucene APIs when they occur.

 </div>

 <div class="paragraph">

-However, it would be sad to offer a Lucene Data Access Object (DAO) that only uses {data-store-name} and Apache Lucene data types (such as {data-store-name}'s `LuceneResultStruct`).
+However, it would be sad to offer a Lucene Data Access Object (DAO) that only uses GemFire and Apache Lucene data types (such as GemFire's `LuceneResultStruct`).
 Therefore, {sdg-acronym}
 gives you the `ProjectingLuceneOperations` interface to remedy these important application concerns.
 The following listing shows the `ProjectingLuceneOperations` interface definition: